evanx/chronica/lib/readme.md

 ### Sending alerts

-We configure an email and Slack messengers for alerts.
+We configure email and/or Slack messengers for alerts.

 ```javascript
 async sendAlert(subject, message) {